Borjomi-Kharagauli National Park

 The route starts in Likani River valley, where visitors come across rare species of yew, included in the Red List (960 m. above sea levet); The highest point of the trail 1780 m. above sea level.
 The route ends in Kvabiskhevi valley.
 Picnic and camping places are available en route.
 The main attractions are: panoramic views, sceneries of Kvabiskhevi canyon, Mariamtsminda church.

-length: 43 km; duration: 3 days (on foot and horse riding); difficulty: average
+#3.
+3-day Nikoloz Romanov's Trail: - length: 43 km; duration: 3 days on foot and horse riding; difficulty: average

 Route starts in Likani River Valley (930 m above sea level).
 The highest point of the trail 2,198 m. above sea level – Lomismta mountain.
 The trail ends at the Marelisi guard station (540 m above sea level).
 The main attractions are: Coniferous and mixed forest, Lomi Mountain, Lomi St. Giorgi Church, scenic viewpoints with scenery of Caucasus, Colchic sub-tropical forest.

 #4.
-St. Andrew’s Trail starts in 27 km from the National Park Visitor Center, at Atskuri guard station, at an elevation of 1000 meters above sea level.
+3-day St. Andrew’s Trail - starts at lmtguard station, 27 km from the National Park Visitor Center, at an elevation of 1000 meters above sea level.
 The trail in total is 54 km long.
-The trek continues for 3 days.

 #5.
-Panorama Trail is located in 27 kilometers from the national park visitor center.
-The trail starts at Atskuri and ends at the same place.
+2-day trek Panorama Trail - starts at Atskuri (27 km from the national park visitor center) and ends at the same place.
 Panorama Trail is 34 kilometers long.
-The trek continues for 2 days.
 During the journey the visitor will see a bezoar goat cage, coniferous forests, as well as the footprints of various wild animals, such as bear or wolf.

 #7.
 Meghuri Valley trail is 5.5 kilometers long.
 It starts at Sakhvlari tourist shelter and goes through the Meghruki River valley.
 The main attractions of the trail are: Colchic subtropical forest and Meghruki river canyon.